-- 14.1 In 2025 the Town Council's bankers are Unity Trust Bank and authority has been given for the town clerk to open a new account with Lloyds Bank. - 14.2 The banking arrangements will be reviewed on a quinquennial basis, to ensure that the Town Council's needs are fully met at the lowest possible cost available.
+14.1 In 2025 the Town Council's bankers are Unity Trust Bank and authority has been given for the town clerk to open a new account with Lloyds Bank.

+14.2 The banking arrangements will be reviewed on a quinquennial basis, to ensure that the Town Council's needs are fully met at the lowest possible cost available.

-15.0 Risk Assessment and Management Policy and Strategy
+15.0 Risk Assessment and Management Policy

-- 15.1 The Town Councils Risk Management Policy is attached at Appendix D. The policy is to ensure that the town council is aware of its risks.
-The Strategy at Appendix E provided the details on how it will manage those risks and covers roles and responsibilities and the monitoring of the risk register. - 15.2 The Town Clerk will ensure that a robust and proportionate method of Risk Assessment and Management of all the Town Councils activities is in place and will report to Finance and Administration Committee on a half yearly basis to consider the risk register and on an annual basis to consider the Risk Management Strategy. - 15.3 All reports for consideration and agreement by councillors will contain a section on Risk Assessment.
+- 15.1 The Town Council has a Risk Management Policy and Strategy.
+The Town Clerk will ensure that a robust and proportionate method of Risk Assessment and Management of all the Town Councils activities is in place and will report to the Town Council at least annually. - 15.2 All reports for consideration and agreement by councillors will contain a section on Risk Assessment.